-Of course I had already mentioned the “Xylophone” which is what we call it, or as its named by its manufacturer “Plastic Resonator Bells”.
+The set of resonator bells, which I refer to as a “Xylophone,” is made by Rhythm Band, Basic Beat, and Westco.
+You can purchase both of these on Amazon, West Music, and other sites like Guitar Center, Walmart, and Target.
 The metal colored bars are attached to plastic boxes that resonate giving it its quality sound.
 The set of 8 bars comes in a green carrying case with two mallets.
 Each bar is a separate color and is assigned a letter.
 Each letter or note of the C Major diatonic scale.
 There are two red bars, or C bars, one lower and one higher.

 My Xylophone Fun Curriculum is based on the C Major diatonic scale.
 Each letter or note of the scale has a corresponding color.
 The colors are based on the colors of these two instruments which I have mentioned here.
 This means if you by just any old xylophone or bell set the colors may not correspond correctly to the colors in our curriculum.
 So to ensure that you are able to use the curriculum correctly make sure to purchase one of the instruments I have mentioned here.